gvwilson/thirdbit/fiction/maddy-roo/index.md

 "What did you think?"

 The goat boy shrugged.
 "They were aright.
-A lot of...you know."
+A lot of…you know."
 He rolled his eyes in a way that meant
 "too much romance, not enough last-second escapes from villainous bots".